-4.3 Band structures of molecular solid hydrogen in different phases
+4.3 Band structures of molecular solid hydrogen in different phases at 300K temperature

-Computed band structures of solid molecular hydrogen at five different phases are presented in Figure 4.
-The variation of band gap due to the change of pressure is presented in Table 1.
+Computed band structures of solid molecular hydrogen at five different phases at 300K temperature are presented in Figure 4.
+The variation of band gap due to the change of pressure at 300K temperature is presented in Table 1.